Josie Ramos, MA

 Julia served as the Regional Program Coordinator for the International Health Program (IHP)’s GOJoven project at PHI.
 She was a Peace Corps Volunteer in Honduras where she developed and coordinated health education workshops and trainings for youth focusing on sexual and reproductive health.
 While in Honduras she evaluated a national youth life skills and HIV/AIDS prevention pilot program for the Global Fund.
 Julia worked with the American Red Cross Bay Area Chapter where she coordinated the international candidate program and conducted in-country evaluations of trainings and provided technical support to the Panamanian Red Cross and the Mexican Red Cross.
 Julia, a first generation bilingual/bicultural Spanish speaker raised by Nicaraguan parents, has spent her life advocating and working for social justice and equality.
 She received a Masters Degree in Public Health from the University of California, Berkeley.

-Founder and Immediate Past Executive Director, GOJoven Honduras
+Founder and Immediate Past Executive Director, GOJoven Guatemala

-Gabriela was selected to be a GOJoven Fellow when she was 22 and was part of the Adolescent Sexual and Reproductive Health Initiative – AIR in 2009.
+Gabriela served as Founding Executive Director of GOJoven Honduras from 2014-2016.
+She was selected to be a GOJoven Fellow when she was 22 and was part of the Adolescent Sexual and Reproductive Health Initiative – AIR in 2009.
 She has served as Technical Secretariat for the Latin American and Caribbean Youth Network for Sexual and Reproductive Rights (REDLAC), where she took charge of the network’s communication strategy and IT management.
 Additionally, she founded the Young Women’s Association “Being a woman” (Ser Mujer) in Honduras.
 She has served on the Board of Directors of the Central American Women’s Fund (FCAM) and has worked as an advisor to the Secretary of Education where she developed an information system for the educational system.
 Gabriela is a lesbian feminist who participates in many forms of political advocacy, training, research and promotion of Women’s Human Rights and LGBT Rights.

 Carlos Iván Can Estrella